-Loren Eiseley was born in Lincoln, Nebraska, and lived in a house on the outskirts of that town.
-He was born in 1907 and times were hard when he was growing up.
+Loren Eiseley (1907-1977) was born in Lincoln, Nebraska, and lived in a house on the outskirts of that town.
+Times were hard when he was growing up.
 As an escape, Eiseley would spend hours of time outside exploring nature.
 His father’s love of Shakespeare gave him a love of language.
 Later on, his half-brother gave him a copy of Robinson Crusoe and he used this book to teach himself how to learn to read.
 Eventually, he became a great reader, making use of the resources of the public library.

 A Scientist and a Poet